mpv-player/mpv/DOCS/man/options.rst

       increase ``--hwdec-extra-frames`` instead (until you get playback without logged errors).

     - The demuxer cache is essential for backward demuxing.
+Make sure to set ``--demuxer-seekable-cache`` (or just use ``--cache``).
+The cache size might matter.
 If it's too small, a queue overflow will be logged, and backward playback cannot continue, or it performs too many low level seeks.
 If it's too large, implementation tradeoffs may cause general performance issues.
 Use ``--demuxer-max-bytes`` to potentially increase the amount of packets the demuxer layer can queue for reverse demuxing (basically it's the ``--video-reversal-buffer`` equivalent for the demuxer layer).

     - ``--demuxer-backward-playback-step`` also factors into how many seeks may be performed, and whether backward demuxing could break due to queue overflow.
+If it's set too high, the backstep operation needs to search through more packets all the time, even if the cache is large enough.

     - Setting ``--demuxer-cache-wait`` may be useful to cache the entire file into the demuxer cache.
 Set ``--demuxer-max-bytes`` to a large size to